 Ride-hailing adds a total of 5.7 billion miles of driving each year in the nine metropolitan areas (Boston, Chicago, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle and DC) that account for 70% of such trips in the US.
 At least 40% of the time, drivers are traveling without passengers in the car, adding more miles and vehicle emissions that wouldn’t exist without ride-hailing.
 As many as 60% of riders would have used public transit, walked, biked, or not taken a trip at all if ride-hailing weren’t an option.
 That means that nearly two-thirds of ride-hailing trips added additional cars to the roads.

 Studies show that ride-hailing makes traffic worse during already congested rush hours because of the extra cars on the road and drivers look at their phones more for passenger pick ups and directions.
 Researchers found that ride-hailing contributes to a net increase in greenhouse gas emissions.Read More

 Ride-hailing drivers earn low pay that is often below minimum wage.

-As contract workers, drivers don’t receive employee benefits.
-They also pay for gas and car maintenance, something 44% of drivers say they have a hard time affording.
-The Economic Policy Institute says that “Uber drivers earn less than what 90 percent of workers earn,” and their hourly compensation “falls below the mandated minimum wage in nine of 20 major markets.”
+The Economic Policy Institute stated, “Uber drivers earn less than what 90 percent of workers earn,” and their hourly compensation “falls below the mandated minimum wage in nine of 20 major markets.”

 A 2018 report from economists at UC Berkeley and the New School found that 40% of ride-hailing drivers “have incomes so low they qualify for Medicaid and another 16 percent have no health insurance; 18 percent qualify for federal supplemental nutrition assistance (nearly twice the rate for New York City workers overall).”